Kedgwane History, Family Crest & Coats of Arms

 The countryside of Wales was the birthplace of the name Kedgwane.
 It first began life as a nickname for a person who was nicknamed "white dog" from the Old English word "Kei" - a dog, and "gwyn" - white: and thus figuratively, a hero.
 Nicknames form a broad category surnames, and were frequently the result of a spontaneous reaction to a particular occasion or event; thus their meanings were significant to the original bearers and their contemporaries, but baffle modern scholars who lack knowledge of the original context of the nickname.

 Early Origins of the Kedgwane family

 Important Dates for the Kedgwane family

 This web page shows only a small excerpt of our Kedgwane research.
 Another 182 words (13 lines of text) covering the years 1410, 1432, 1595, 1658, 1646, 1641, 1716, 1682 and 1700 are included under the topic Early Kedgwane History in all our PDF Extended History products and printed products wherever possible.

 Kedgwane Spelling Variations

 Compared to other ancient cultures found in the British Isles, the number of Welsh surnames are relatively few, but there are an inordinately large number of spelling variations.
 These spelling variations began almost as soon as surname usage became common.
 Recorders would then spell the names as they heard them, causing many different variations.
 Later, many Welsh names were recorded in English.
 This transliteration process was extremely imprecise since the Brythonic Celtic language of the Welsh used many sounds the English language was not accustomed to.
 Finally, some variations occurred by the individual's design: a branch loyalty within a family, a religious adherence, or even patriotic affiliations were indicated by spelling variations of one's name.
 The Kedgwane name over the years has been spelled Keigwin, Keegwin, Keggwin, Keggin, Keigwine, Keigwyn, Kedgwynn and many more.

 Early Notables of the Kedgwane family (pre 1700)

 Prominent amongst the family during the late Middle Ages was John Keigwin (1641-1716) Cornish antiquary, born at Mousehole, notable for 'Mount Calvary' in Cornish, and his translations of...
-Another 27 words (2 lines of text) are included under the topic Early Kedgwane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kedgwane family